ironsheep/P2-vscode-extensions/InsertMode.md

 Some additional tips for using overtype paste:

 - Don't forget your Undo shortcut(s).
 - I know this doesn't work like [insert editor here].
-Every single freaking editor handles overtype paste differently.
-It's not my fault.
+Every single editor handles overtype paste differently.
-- If you think you have a saner way to handle this, for the love of everything warm and cuddly, let us know.
+- If you think you have a better way to handle this, please let us know.

-Without further ado...
+And here's the setting:

 ```json
 "spinInsertMode.overtypePaste": true
 ```

-> When in overtype mode, uses overtype behavior when pasting text.
+> When in overtype mode, uses overtype behavior when pasting text.</br>
+> Default: false

 ### Settings: Enable Align Mode